How the Packers got to the Divisional Round: Key draft picks, NFL results

 - Round 7: No. 256 – Kylin Hill, RB, Mississippi State

-READ MORE: Packers draft picks 2021: All of Tennessee’s selections, NFL draft results
+READ MORE: Packers draft picks 2021: All of Green Bay’s selections, NFL draft results

 Key personnel: Coaches and players